ucl-comp0035/coursework-1-zzoeys/README_cw2.md

 #### Code quality

 To ensure code quality, it is important to follow standard conventions for Python, such as those from PEP8 and PEP257.
-This was checked with the flake8 linter through Github Actions, which found that the code did not adhere to style guides.
+This was checked with the flake8 linter through Github Actions, which found the lines of code that did not adhere to style guides.

 <img src = test_results/flake8.png width = '800px'>

-The Black Python code reformatter[https://pypi.org/project/black/] was used for to ensure that PEP8 conventions were followed for the user.py, data_preparation.py, conftest.py, test_user and test_accessibility files.
+The Black Python code reformatter[https://pypi.org/project/black/] was used for to ensure that PEP8 conventions were followed in the user.py, data_preparation.py, conftest.py, test_user and test_accessibility files.

 <img src = test_results/black_1.png width = '800px'>
 <img src = test_results/black_2.png width = '800px'>